Rambalac/HumbleModeExtension/Readme.md

 ------------
 I don't want to pay 5$ for developer account just for this extension because for me it works anyway.

-To install it copy folder WorkMode to any suitable location, set Chrome Extension Developer mode and add copied folder.
+To install it copy folder HumbleMode to any suitable location, set Chrome Extension Developer mode and add copied folder.